 - How many different places are the files?

 Website templates are designed to attract a broad audience.
 They are usually filled with tons of extra icons, animations, stock media, and other functionalities that you are never going to use.
 For example, they may offer 6 different versions of a homepage when in reality you only need one.
-On Milk Street we call this “fluff” and it could slow down your site.
+On Milk Street, we call this “fluff” and it could slow down your site.
 Also, the more bells and whistles in your template, the more you have to keep updated and the more likely conflicts with any existing plugins will occur.
 A well-built custom site will run lean which means much faster load times.

 Level of Customization

 How are your HTML/CSS skills?
-Some of these website templates available are really nice, and the designers and developers have done a great job making them look clean and professional.
+Some of these available website templates are really nice, and the designers and developers have done a great job making them look clean and professional.
 That being said, the template is filled with fake content.
 Your content isn’t necessarily going to fit in those spaces so nicely.
 Your images aren’t going to be the perfect size.
 You may have a specific font you want to use, and so on.

 Note: Be sure to read your templates’ documentation before attempting to customize a template.
 If you don’t do it properly (e.g. using a child theme in some cases) you risk losing all of your customization when updating the theme.

-Also be careful not to employ too many plugins when achieving this customization.
-The more plugins you have running, the longer your load times and the higher the risk of conflicting scripts.
+Also, be careful not to employ too many plugins when achieving this customization.
+The more plugins you have running, the longer your load times, and the higher the risk of conflicting scripts.
 A well-built custom site will include all of this functionality with minimal files to load.

 Website templates are affordable because the developers hope to sell many copies.
 That being said, there will be many sites out there that look almost identical to yours, depending on your level of customization.
-This may not seem like a big deal, but if you are a leader in your industry, or wish to appear so, you should consider the value of a one-of-a-kind website.
+This may not seem like a big deal, but if you’re a leader in your industry, or wish to appear so, you should consider the value of a one-of-a-kind website.

 a) Reconsider the value of a professional website with proper tracking and analytics.

 Website templates definitely have their place in the market, and they can be the right fit in certain situations.
-If you have some experience in web development, or if your budget does not allow for a custom website then a website template is worth considering.
+If you have some experience in web development, or if your budget does not allow for a custom website, then a website template is worth considering.
 Just be sure to understand the value of building your site the right way; it could end up saving you money in the long run.

 If you are leaning towards a custom website, Milk Street can help!
 Take a look at some of the websites we’ve developed for our clients and make the move to Milk Street.